-Mid-semester and end of semester evaluation of a student's clinical performance will be completed during the times indicated on the clinic calendar.
-The mid-semester assessment of competency will be discussed with the student in a conference with the supervisor(s) and Director of Clinical Services.
+Mid-semester and end of semester evaluations of a student's clinical performance will be completed during the times indicated on the clinic calendar.
+The mid-semester assessment of competency will be discussed with the student in a conference with the supervisor(s) and the Director of Clinical Services.
 The student will be responsible for scheduling an appointment with his/her supervisor(s) during the designated time.
-The grade will be totaled on page 6 of the Practicum Evaluation Form, unless other circumstances arise (i.e., excessive absences, tardiness, late paperwork, etc.).
-The student will be given a grade, percentage of supervised diagnostic and therapy sessions, and recommendations for further clinical skill development at midterm and at the end of the semester by each supervisor.
+The grade will be totaled on page 6 of the Practicum Evaluation Form unless other circumstances arise (i.e., excessive absences, tardiness, late paperwork, etc.).
+The student will be given a grade, percentage of supervised diagnostic and therapy sessions, and recommendations for further clinical skill development at midterm and the end of the semester by each supervisor.

-Clinic grade of "I" will be given if assigned client charts/files are incomplete by final supervisory conferences.
-Client files should continually be kept up to date.
-If a student receives an "incomplete," then it shall be necessary to complete all requirements within one year, or a grade of "F" will be recorded and all clock hours will be forfeited.
+Clinic grade of "I" will be given if the student has successfully completed 75% of the practicum course by final supervisory conferences.
+If a student receives an "incomplete," then it shall be necessary to complete all requirements within one year, or a grade of "F" will be recorded, and all clock hours will be forfeited.
 In addition, students will not be scheduled for subsequent practicum placements until they have completed the requirements of the prior semester.

-Any undergraduate or graduate student earning a final grade other than "A", "B", or "C" in either on- or off-campus sites shall forfeit all clock hours obtained during the clinical practicum.
-The faculty, clinical supervisors, and the major advisor shall meet with the student to discuss strategies/actions concerning future clinical practicum(s).
-Any student receiving a midterm rating which is less than a "B" will have a conference scheduled with the Director of Clinical Services and/or the supervisor(s) who gave the evaluation.
+Any undergraduate or graduate student earning a final grade other than "A," "B," or "C" in either on- or off-campus sites shall forfeit all clock hours obtained during the clinical practicum.
+The faculty, clinical supervisors, and the principal advisor will meet with the student to discuss strategies/actions concerning future clinical practicum(s).
+Any student receiving a midterm rating that is less than a "B" will have a conference scheduled with the Director of Clinical Services and/or the supervisor(s) who gave the evaluation.

 Competency ratings will be reviewed by the supervisor(s) and the Director of Clinical Services to determine an overall grade.
 Externship grades will be equally weighted with the on-campus grade.
-Each semester after final grades have been computed, supervisors meet to review each student's level of competency and to make recommendations concerning those areas of performance needing further development.
+Each semester after final grades have been computed, supervisors will meet to review each student's level of competency and make recommendations concerning those areas of performance needing further development.
 If needed, a Competency Remediation Plan will be developed and discussed with the student.